 There’s not really a timetable for the ferry, instead there’s a little hut on the pier at Ellenabeich where you find a couple of switches and some instructions on which switch to press to call the ferry depending on whether it’s night or day.
 In truth, I don’t think either switch works anymore so you either wait patiently for the ferry to arrive, or you jump up and down waving your arms and hope to get someone’s attention across the water.

 A swift 5 minutes later and you jump off the ferry, literally, in Easdale.
 There’s no charge to sail to Easdale, but you pay on the return journey.
-Actually, I didn’t pay anything at all as the ferryman spotted my “Yes” badge and waived my payment with a knowing nod.
+Actually, I didn’t pay anything at all as the ferryman spotted my “Secret Scotland” logo on my jacket and waived my payment with a knowing nod.
 Nice guy.